-There are less than 600 Hyatts in the world right now, compared to more than 4,500 IHG hotels (primarily in the United States and the Americas) and several thousand for Marriott and Hilton each as well.
+There are less than 600 Hyatts in the world right now, compared to more than 4,500 Intercontinental Hotel Group properties (primarily in the United States and the Americas) and several thousand for Marriott and Hilton each as well.
 This means that I often find myself in Hampton Inns, and Holiday Inns, and Courtyards all across the Midwest, and I actually have status in both Hilton and IHG from work stays.

 I was pleasantly surprised when I arrived at the resort.
 The hotel lobby was well appointed and could have been any island resort, certainly not what you typically think of when Holiday Inn comes to mind.
 Check-in was quick and easy.
-The front desk handed me bottles of water, wifi codes, a map of the resort, and about half a dozen other items that I struggled to hold on my way to the room.
+The front desk handed me bottles of water, wi fi codes, a map of the resort, and about half a dozen other items that I struggled to hold on my way to the room.
 We were offered late check-out times but didn’t need to utilize it.

 We parked the car close to the third tower added in just last few years and walked into the building.
 The decor was much more in line with the Holiday Inn brand I have been familiar with in the past.
 The exterior matched the previous two towers.
 They were designed and built in the 1950s and follow the traditional Holiday Inn model that hearkened back to palm trees and coastal hotels.
 It could have been a postcard with the Holiday Inn building in the background, the pool and ocean in sight, the only thing missing was a classic convertible with fins.
 There was something charming about that bit of American nostalgia.

-The room featured two double beds and was recently painted however the TV while new, did not have one channel that came in clear.
-Why bother to install brand new LED HD TVs if you won’t hook the cable up right?
+The room featured two double beds and was recently painted.
+However the TV while new, did not have one channel that came in clear.
+Why bother to install brand new LED HD TVs if you won’t hook the cable up, right?
 But you don’t come to paradise to watch TV so what about the view?

 It was stunning.
-From just three floors above the sand you are high enough to roll over in the morning and see nothing but beautiful turquoise Caribbean water.
-The balcony was safe for kids and offered a breath of the salt air without the sand of the beach.
+From just three floors above the sand, you are high enough to roll over in the morning and see nothing but beautiful turquoise Caribbean blue water.
+The ocean front balcony was safe for kids and offered a breath of the salt air without the sand of the beach.
 We were floored by what we saw.

 Other Rooms, Other Views